 You can file your claim with either the West Virginia Human Rights Commission or the Equal Employment Opportunity Commission (EEOC).
 The two agencies have a work-sharing agreement, which means that they cooperate with each other to process claims.

-You do not need to file with both commissions, assuming you indicate to one of the agencies that you want to cross-file the claim.
-It’s important to note that the West Virginia Human Rights Commission cannot accept complaints against any employer who is an agent of the Federal Government or any employer which does not employ 12 or more employees within the state.
+It’s important to note that the West Virginia Human Rights Commission cannot accept complaints against any employer who is an agent of the Federal Government or any employer that doesn’t employ 12 or more employees within the state.
 If your employer falls into either of those categories, you’ll want to file your claim with the EEOC.

 If you file with the West Virginia Human Rights Commission, there are five steps to the complaint process: